BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

 While we often can’t know who is responsible for specific single transactions, we can still analyze overall network activity.
-No other currency in history has offered such a complete and accurate database of transactions.
-Here’s how we can use this data to improve bitcoin for users:
+No other currency in history has offered such a complete and accurate ledger of transactions.
+Here’s how we can use this data to improve Bitcoin for users:

 </div>